lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

 - A function is defined more than one time, each with a different pattern
 - For the first pattern that matches the value with which the function was called, its expression is evaluated
+- Entire patterns can be given local names by preceding them with the at (`@`) symbol
 - The underscore (`_`) is a catch-all that matches any value

 ### Patterns In General